matthewlein/mediaQueryManager.js/readme.md

 # mediaQueryManager.js

-A proof of concept for a requirejs module that manages your media query states.
+A proof of concept for a requirejs module that manages your media query states, allowing you to keep JS  changes synced with CSS breakpoints.
+Breakpoints are only defined once in a _breakpoint.scss file.

 Based on my own noodlings absorbed into David Walsh's [post on the topic.](http://davidwalsh.name/device-state-detection-css-media-queries-javascript)